Mountain Fair: Events

 One of the first events held at Mountain Fair each year is the Rhythm of the Heart Community Drum Circle.
-It has been led by Laurie Loeb for more than two decades and has more than 400 participants each year.
+It has been led by the fairs founder and first director, Laurie Loeb for more than two decades and has for many years had more than 400 participants.

-The event also features many musicians and musical groups, many of which are local to the area around Carbondale.
-Some local acts include Kan'Nal who performed in 2005 and Elephant Revival who performed in 2011 which are both Colorado based bands.
-Over the years there have also been many notable musical acts and bands that have performed.
-In 2005 the three time Grammy award nominated (two time nominated in 2005) band Blue Highway performed.
-In 2009 the two time Grammy winning band Brave Combo performed.
-In 2013 the Colombian musical group La Sonora Dinamita performed.
-In 2017, the musical group MarchFourth Marching Band performed.
-In 2018 the band Down North performed.
-Many of the events and music are broadcast live on local Carbondale radio station KDNK, which can be heard on the radio in the area as well as through a stream on their website.
+The event also features live musical performances, primarily by musicians, bands and musical groups that are local to the area around Carbondale.
+Some local acts who have performed include Kan'Nal who performed in 2005 and Elephant Revival who performed in 2011, which are both Colorado based bands.
+A number of notable musicians, bands and musical groups have also performed, such as the three time Grammy award nominated band Blue Highway, the two time Grammy winning band Brave Combo, the Colombian musical group La Sonora Dinamita and the musical group MarchFourth Marching Band.

+Many of the fair's events and music are broadcast live on the radio and on an online stream by the local Carbondale radio station KDNK.

-All vendors must use only zero waste supplies, while the Green Team, which has volunteers stationed at stations with compost, recycling and landfill bins during the event each year, has had a 90%+ landfill diversion rate for over 10 years.
+The fair has also had a 90%+ landfill diversion rate for over 10 years.
+A notable reason for this is that all fair vendors are required to only use zero waste supplies.